Inzhenerka/docs.getdbt.tech/website/docs/reference/deprecations.md

 #### Description

 This deprecation type is a catchall/fallback.
 That is to say: we've tried our best to handle all jsonschema validation errors with specific deprecation event types, but it is possible that we missed something.
-Missing something means that either that we failed to handle a specific case with a specific deprecation event OR the jsonchema is wrong in a particular area.
+Missing something means that either we failed to handle a specific case with a specific deprecation event OR the jsonchema is wrong in a particular area.

 #### GenericJSONSchemaValidationDeprecation warning resolution